WSDOT-GIS/local-roads-selector/Documentation/localRoadsSelector.markdown

 This widget provides a map from which a user can select road segments.
 A segment is defined by a main road and two intersecting roads.

 ## License ##
-This code is licensed under [The MIT License](http://opensource.org/licenses/MIT).
+This code is licensed under [The MIT License].
 See the `LICENSE` file for details.

 ## Acknowledgements ##
-* [Proj4js](https://github.com/bewest/proj4js): This is used to perform client side map projections.
+* [Proj4js]: This is used to perform client side map projections.

 ### Setup ###
-The file [localRoadsSelector.html](../localRoadsSelector.html) demonstrates how to use this widget.
+The file [localRoadsSelector.html] demonstrates how to use this widget.

 ### Options ###

 #### *reverseGeocodeHandlerUrl* ###
-Since the [ArcGIS REST API](http://resources.arcgis.com/en/help/rest/apiref/) does not currently support reverse geocoding to an intersection, a special handler must be used that calls the [ArcGIS SOAP API](http://resources.arcgis.com/en/help/soap/10.1/)'s [reverse geocode](http://resources.arcgis.com/en/help/soap/10.1/#/ReverseGeocode/01vp000000n6000000/) endpoint and converts its results from XML to JSON.
+Since the [ArcGIS REST API] does not currently support reverse geocoding to an intersection, a special handler must be used that calls the [ArcGIS SOAP API](http://resources.arcgis.com/en/help/soap/10.1/)'s [reverse geocode](http://resources.arcgis.com/en/help/soap/10.1/#/ReverseGeocode/01vp000000n6000000/) endpoint and converts its results from XML to JSON.
 The `ReverseGeocodeIntersection.ashx` handler provides this ability.

 #### *routeTaskUrl* ###
-REST URL for a [network layer](http://resources.arcgis.com/en/help/rest/apiref/index.html?nalayer.html).
+REST URL for a [network layer].

 #### *resizeWithWindow* ###
-Set to `true` to call the map's [resize](http://help.arcgis.com/en/webapi/javascript/arcgis/help/jsapi_start.htm#jsapi/map.htm#resize) function when the browser window is resized.
+Set to `true` to call the map's [resize] function when the browser window is resized.
 Set to `false` otherwise.

 ### Events ###